Fenugreek is quite known for its effects on female hormones, and this is what we are going to discuss today.

 It says one thing; fenugreek can be used for PCOS very efficiently.

-Of course, more conclusive studies need publication but suffice to say that fenugreek has been used for thousands of years in order to help women get pregnant, and this is my own opinion as well, I don’t think that those women were mistaken.
+Of course, more conclusive studies need publication but suffice to say that fenugreek has been used for thousands of years to help women get pregnant, and this is my own opinion as well, I don’t think that those women were mistaken.

 How to Use Fenugreek for Polycystic Ovary Syndrome